 The show can be seen in the United States on the premium Japanese-language channel TV Japan weekday and Saturday mornings.
-Saturday shows are generally reruns or live events from theater tours.
+Saturday shows are generally reruns or broadcasts of the show's Family Concert events.

 Okaasan to Issho provides examples of the following tropes:

 - Artistic License Music: One episode contains a skit for a music video called Rock N Roll Dragon that has the hosts pretending to be a rock band.
 Mitani and Itou are the guitarist and bassist and obviously have no clue how to play, and they don't even fake it (they simply hold the guitars rigidly).
 Kobayashi behind the skins seems to know what he's doing, though.

 - Engrish: It's probably a good thing that very few of the target audience can read some of the Engrish shirts that have appeared on the show (a 3-year-old wearing a "Gay Jews for Jesus" shirt immediately comes to mind...).

 - Excited Kids' Show Host: Averted.
 The hosts are rather subdued and rarely talk down to the kids as much as many shows of this type.

 - Fake Band: See Artistic License Music above.

 - Food Porn: Seriously, most of the skits and songs seem to be about food.
 This could just be a cultural thing though.

 - Housewife: Often a criticism of the show is its rather traditional presentation of the family unit.
 Any mother depicted is always a housewife (and as mentioned, the interactive dances and such are meant to be done With Mother), and Dad is always the guy who leaves every day in a suit with a briefcase.